What is Dark Web Monitoring?

 - The security research discovered vulnerabilities disclosed in NIST’s National Vulnerability Database (NVD), which unveiled 75% of those vulnerabilities available online on the dark web for exploitation before being listed in NVD.

-- The catastrophic data breach of the Equifax consumer credit reporting agency exposed private information of 147 million people.
+- The catastrophic data breach of the Equifax consumer credit reporting agency exposed the private information of 147 million people.

-These alarming statistics are clear proof of how much hackers and cybercriminals are capable of exploiting data on the dark web.
+These alarming statistics are clear proof of how much hackers and cyber criminals are capable of exploiting data on the dark web.
 Any business or organization that is unaware of this hidden web might not consider it a direct threat like cyber attacks.
 But the truth is that the dark web is actually a major threat to any organization regardless of its shape or size.
 It is like a secret operation that threatens to reveal a company’s confidential information and holds the capability of damaging its reputation beyond repair.

-But by watching out for these possible vulnerabilities and cyber crimes might effectively impact your business by preventing any chance of data breach.
+But watching out for these possible vulnerabilities and cyber crimes might effectively impact your business by preventing any chance of data breach.
 With the help of stringent dark monitoring, an organization can detect and determine if its confidential data is being sold or misused on the dark web or not.
 The below-mentioned benefits might help in learning more about the importance of dark web monitoring services.

-5 Reasons to Implement Dark Web Monitoring:
+5 Reasons to Implement Dark Web Monitoring

 - Stay protected from the dangers of the dark web.

-- Track, detect, and take-down the phishing websites that are exploiting your product and services permanently.
+- Track, detect, and take down the phishing websites that are exploiting your product and services permanently.